 The 2023 Lieutenant Governor’s BC Journalism Fellow

-The 2023 Lieutenant Governor’s BC Journalism Fellow is Kim Bolan, an award-winning journalist who has covered gangs in British Columbia for the past 25 years.
+The 2023 Lieutenant Governor’s BC Journalism Fellow was Kim Bolan, an award-winning journalist who has covered gangs in British Columbia for the past 25 years.
 Bolan was awarded funds to produce a series of articles on the increasing international tentacles of BC gangs and organized crime groups.

 Bolan’s five-part series was published in the Vancouver Sun, beginning January 22, 2024 and can be read here: Lethal Exports: B.C. gangsters at the centre of a global drug trade (part 1).